Configuring Google Workspace Integration for ChromeOS

 II.
 Create a Google Cloud Project and enable API Access

-4. In the library, search for and enable Admin SDK API.
+4. In the library, search for the Admin SDK API, then enable it.

-5. Search for Chrome Management API and enable.
+6. Search for the Chrome Management API and enable it.

 III.
 Create a Google Cloud Service Account

-3. Select the Project you created and click Create a Service Account.
+2. Select the Project you created (if not already selected) and click Create a Service Account.

 1. Service Account Name (e.g. “ldo-cloudconnector-user”).